-Frankincense is a popular resin which is harvested from small tree, native to hot desert-type climates such as Ethiopia, India, Oman, Somalia, and Yemen.
+Frankincense resin is harvested from small tree, native to hot desert-type climates such as Ethiopia, India, Oman, Somalia, and Yemen.
 The resin has been used for over 5,000 years, both as an aromatic and ceremonial tool, as well as a highly regarded medicine.

 The medicine has also played a religious role, such as the Tale of the Three Kings within the Bible.
 In this story, the Three Wise Men brought gifts of frankincense, myrrh, and gold to give to the newborn baby Jesus.